andydu1/andydu1.github.io/_portfolioDF/microfluidicmixer.md

 ## Justification for Stereolithography
-* A **Form 3 stereolithography (SLA) printer** was used to 3D print the negative mold of the microfluidic mixer
 * SLA falls under the category of _vat photopolymerization (VPP)_, which constructs a model layer by layer out of a vat of liquid photopolymer resin.
   * An ultraviolet (UV) laser is used to cure the resin on each layer, and a platform moves the object being made downwards after each new layer is cured.
   * VPP provides **extremely high-resolution** printing capabilities, with the minimum feature size being determined by the laser spot size (in this case, 85 um)
 * Other fabrication techniques can also be used to create microfluidic devices, such as **photolithography**, a traditional technique that was first used to create microfluidic devices
   * However, microfluidics fabricated with photolithography have a _much higher cost_ and can also _take much longer to fabricate_